Preparing quasienergy states on demand: A parametric oscillator: Transient radiation from quasienergy states

-Figure~\ref{fig:transient_radiation} (a) and (b) show the spectrum $E_{\rm rad}(\Omega)$ when the oscillator is initially in a RWA eigenstate $\phi_E$ prepared from the vacuum $|0 \rangle$ by adiabatically ramping up the driving field.
+Figures~\ref{fig:transient_radiation} (a) and (b) show the spectrum $E_{\rm rad}(\Omega)$ when the oscillator is initially in the RWA eigenstate $\phi_E$ prepared from the vacuum $|0 \rangle$ by adiabatically ramping up the driving field.
 The driving frequency is chosen so that $\phi_E$ has the second lowest RWA energy among even states; see the insets.
 The transient radiation is dominated by transitions from the state $\phi_E$ to the lowest odd state $\phi_{E'}$.
+In this case, for a strong driving field $E-E'\approx 2\hbar[\tilde F(\delta\omega_F + \tilde F)]^{1/2}$ corresponds to the spacing between the two lowest intrawell states of $H_{\rm RWA}$ in Fig.~\ref{fig:schematic}.
+For weak driving, $E-E'\approx \hbar (\delta\omega_F - V)$; the frequency $\omega_F/2 - (E-E')/\hbar = \omega_0 + V $ is the frequency of the transition from the first excited state to the ground state of the undriven oscillator.
+Figures~\ref{fig:transient_radiation} (a) and (b) refer not to these limiting cases but to the intermediate field strengths.

-As expected, the spectrum $E_{\rm rad}(\Omega)$ displays a peak at $\omega_F/2 + (E - E')/\hbar$ for relatively strong driving and a small dip at this frequency for weak driving, as well as a dip at $\omega_F/2 -( E - E')/\hbar$ in the both cases.
+As expected, the spectrum $E_{\rm rad}(\Omega)$ displays a peak at $\omega_F/2 + (E - E')/\hbar$ for relatively strong driving and a small dip at this frequency for weak driving.
+It also displays a characteristic pronounced dip at $\omega_F/2 -( E - E')/\hbar$ in the both cases.
+In addition, for strong driving, the spectrum has a negative narrow peak at $\omega_F/2$ due to the interwell transitions \cite{Dykman2012}.
+For a comparison, Figs.~\ref{fig:transient_radiation} (c) and (d) show the steady-state radiation power spectrum $Q_{\rm st}(\Omega) = Q(\Omega,\infty,\rho_{\rm st})$ for the same parameters as in Figure~\ref{fig:transient_radiation}(a) and (b), respectively.

-For weak driving, the large dip is located close to the frequency $\omega_0 + V$ of the transition from the first excited to the ground state of the oscillator in the absence of driving, whereas the small dip is located at its mirror frequency with respect to $\omega_F/2$.
-For strong driving, the peak/dip are located at the frequencies $\omega_F/2 \pm \omega_{\rm min}$, corresponding to transition between the first excited and the ground intrawell states of $H_{\rm RWA}$.
-For strong driving, there is also a negative narrow peak at $\omega_F/2$ due to the interwell transitions \cite{Dykman2012}.

-For a comparison, Fig.~\ref{fig:transient_radiation} (c) and (d) show the steady-state radiation power spectrum $Q_{\rm st}(\Omega) = Q(\Omega,\infty,\rho_{\rm st})$ for the same parameters as in Figure~\ref{fig:transient_radiation}(a) and (b), respectively.
-We notice that the steady state spectrum is symmetric with respect to $\omega_F/2$.
-This is a consequence of the detailed balance present in the system at zero temperature, see \cite{Kryuchkyan1996,Marthaler2006}.